rafaelurrutiasilva/minikubeHost/README.md

 ## Abstract
-I have been working and testing with a [Photon OS VM as a Container Host](https://github.com/rafaelurrutiasilva/Harbor_Grafana_Prometheus_on_Docker), evaluating Grafana, Prometheus, Metrics from Harbor, and more.
-Now, I'll apply this knowledge to create a Minikube Host based on the same OS.
-This will serve as the foundation for various deployments, using Minikube as my Kubernetes cluster.

 I have been working on a [Container Host using a Photon OS VM](https://github.com/rafaelurrutiasilva/Harbor_Grafana_Prometheus_on_Docker) to test Grafana, Prometheus, and metrics from Harbor.
-Now, I will use this knowledge to set up a Minikube Host on the same operating system as a foundation for various deployments in my Kubernetes cluster (Minikube)
+Now, I will use this knowledge to set up a Minikube Host on the same operating system as a foundation for various deployments in my Kubernetes cluster (Minikube).

 ## Table of Contents
 1. [Introduction](#introduction)